ferrucc-io/ferruccio/src/pages/sales-for-cybersecurity-saas/index.md

 It's perfectly acceptable for possible leads to be skeptical when receiving this kind of emails.

 The only way I've seen cold emailing work for this kind of products is with **introductions**.

+**Introductions are awesome because they help you establish trust**.

+Cybersecurity products are not really about security, but about trust and transparency.
+And the best way to gain trust is to be transparent and honest about your product capabilities and gain the respect of other professionals through your work.

+If your product is good enough for people to feel like introducing you to possible clients you're doing this right!